pauu31/pauu31.github.io/README.md

 The main is the one that contains all the main content of the web page.
 It’s divided into 5 sections:
 -	Section-1:
 The home section of the page.
-It only contains the avatar image and full name.
+It only contains the avatar image, my full name, and a little description about myself.

 -	Section-2:
 In this second section, the studies completed so far and the ones I am currently taking appear.
 There’s a link in the name of the degree I am studying which redirects to the UdG website where all the information about this degree is explained.